Shakeskeyboarde/eslint-config-rational/README.md

 - Prefer immutability and functional(-ish) coding styles.
 - Prefer rules which are auto-fixable.
 - Avoid rules which require frequent inline disabling.
+- Avoid rules which are already covered by TypeScript.

 ## Getting Started